 Goal 5.6.
-Shelter for the Underprivileged
+Shelter and Assistance for the Underprivileged

-Everyone in Greenville will have access to safe shelter that provides protection from the elements and a dignified place to sleep.
+Everyone in Greenville will have access to safe shelter that provides protection from the elements, a dignified place to sleep, and the support of their community in hard times.

 Policy 5.6.1.
 Support Homeless Shelter Services